-Demarcation of production and consumption activities by the
+Demarcation of production and consumption activities by the territory and the residence concept

 For many countries the quantitative difference between the two concepts may not be very significant.
 However, at least for Denmark the difference is rather vast for energy due to the substantial amount of fuel bunkered abroad by Danish ships.
 But also for Norway and the Netherlands the conceptual difference is of high relevance.